minifeng45/ERM-RM-with-R-Python/README.md

 # ERM-Econ-ana-SPSS-in-R

 Mission:

-The community for those who need to use R(Python)
+The community for those who need to use R/Python for research project.